5 Reasons To Declutter NOW

 Our lives are made up of minutes.
 A great indicator of the quality of any person’s life can be boiled down to how they spend their minutes.
 Are your minutes spent playing keep up around the house?
 That’s the case for most people.
 In fact, an American Time Use study found that we spend, on average, 2-4 hours PER DAY tending to our environments.

-Now think about how immediately our environments impact our energy and mood.
+Now, think about how our environments immediately impact our energy and mood.
 My favorite example of this immediate reaction is walking into a spa.
 Every part of the setup is meant to make you relaxed and calm.
-From the music to the color of the walls they are thinking of a full experience.
+From the music to the color of the walls, they think of a full experience.

 Welcome